cconsta1/cconsta1.github.io/_pages/about.md

 The Science and Technology in Archaeology and Culture Research Center of [The Cyprus Institute](https://www.cyi.ac.cy/).
-My PI is Associate Professor [Efthymia Nikita](https://cyi.academia.edu/EfthymiaNikita), and together we're using agent-based modelling to study the migration patterns of ancient populations and machine learning to predict the age and sex of skeletons.
+My PI is Associate Professor [Efthymia Nikita](https://cyi.academia.edu/EfthymiaNikita), and together we're using agent-based modeling to study the migration patterns of ancient populations and machine learning to predict the age and sex of skeletons.
 Previously, I was a Computational Scientist at the [Department of Computation-based Science and Technology Research Center](http://castorc.cyi.ac.cy/), also at [The Cyprus Institute](https://www.cyi.ac.cy/).